leannemc5/HPQC/week4/Report.md

 The program was modified to accept a second command line argument that represents the number of elements in the array.
 THe aim is to vary the number of elements from a datasize of 8b to 2MiB.
 To keep track of the pings without sending extra messages, the counter was put inside the first element of the payload array.
 ```
-// Allocate and initialize the array based on the size argument
 int *payload = (int *)malloc(num_elements * sizeof(int));
 for (int i = 0; i < num_elements; i++) payload[i] = 0;

-// Use the first element as the counter
 while (payload[0] < num_pings) {
     if (my_rank == 0) {
         MPI_Send(payload, num_elements, MPI_INT, 1, 0, MPI_COMM_WORLD);